mlswg/mls-protocol/draft-barnes-mls-protocol.md

 |              |              |              |              |
 ~~~~~

-To obtain forward secrecy and post-compromise security, each
+To enforce forward secrecy and post-compromise security of messages,
-participant periodically updates its leaf key, the DH key pair that
+each participant periodically updates its leaf key, the DH key pair that
 represents its contribution to the group key.
 Any member of the
-group can send an update at any time by generating a fresh leaf key
+group can send an Update at any time by generating a fresh leaf key
 pair and sending an Update message that describes how to update the
 group key with that new key pair.
 Once all participants have
 processed this message, the group's secrets will be unknown to an
-attacker that had compromised the sender's prior DH leaf private
+attacker that had compromised the sender's prior DH leaf private key.
-key.
+It is left to the application to determine the interval of time between
+Update messages, this policy can enforce a change for each message as
+it could enforce sending an update every week or more.

 ~~~~~
                                                           Group